karinapikhart/notetaker/README.md

 * 7:30pm - feel motivated to keep going to a little bit more.
 Going to try 1-2 more microtasks
 * 9:15pm - STOP. got a few buttons and forms on my page.
 It's not quite functional.
 Need to tie it together.

-# Agile Dev; Constantly Evolving/grooming Backlog; Sandbox [Priority]
+# Agile Dev; Constantly Evolving/grooming Backlog; Sandbox [Priority] {Size}
-- [x] TODO: [High] Use a script to get a list of all my hashtags/topics (15 mins)
+- [x] TODO: [High] Use a script to get a list of all my hashtags/topics (ACTUAL SIZE: 15 mins)
 - [x] TODO: [High] Use a script to find all files containing a hashtag, or even the full line of the file.
-(15 mins)
+(ACTUAL SIZE: 15 mins)
-- [x] TODO: [High] Make script runnable from a little HTML page/file - e.g. https://stackoverflow.com/questions/6235785/run-a-shell-script-with-an-html-button (45 mins)
+- [x] TODO: [High] Make script runnable from a little HTML page/file - e.g. https://stackoverflow.com/questions/6235785/run-a-shell-script-with-an-html-button (ACTUAL SIZE: 45 mins)
 - [x] TODO: [High] Clean up php's rendering of html output
 - [x] TODO: [High] Put a text box into the php file to accept an input
 - [x] TODO: [High] HTML page is dysfunctional.
 Need to unblock a lot of different things.
 Get tutored.